jitpack/jitpack.io/FAQ.md

 Build artifact licenses are specified in the originating source code repositories.

-**Is this like depending on source code repositories in other languages?**
+**Is JitPack like depending on source code repositories in other languages?**

 Not really.
 With JitPack you specify which exact version you want and JitPack builds it.
 The author of the repository controls when to release a new version using GitHub's releases so from a consumer's perspective it's a typical package repository.